 13. Food Scale

 Successful bodybuilders stay on specific bulking or cutting diet plans depending on their current goal.

 The most efficient way for bodybuilders to reach their physique goals is to stick to a diet plan.

-A food scale allows them to weigh out food and calculate calories and macronutrients.
-This way, they can be precise and reach their body composition goals faster.
+A food scale is a nice bodybuilder gift idea because it lets them weigh food so they can accurately calculate calories and macronutrients.
+This will help them reach their body composition goals faster.

 I’ve got the American Weigh Scale LB-3000.
 It’s great and comes with a bowl.

-However, if I was buying again now, I'd probably get the Weighmax 2810-2KG.
-It also comes with a bowl, gets better customer feedback and it costs less.
+However, if I were buying again now, I’d probably get the Weighmax 2810-2KG, which is supposed to be a little better in terms of features and value: